-Any drone use that is “in furtherance of a business” requires the remote pilot to have an FAA Part 107 certificate, sometimes referred to as a drone license.
+Any drone use that is not 100% recreational requires the remote pilot to have an FAA Part 107 certificate, sometimes referred to as a drone license.
 More than a decade before drones, I operated multi-rotor, single-rotor, and fixed-wing aircraft and several years ago, I was certified by the Federal Aviation Administration (FAA) to fly any drone under 55 pounds; a certification process that I re-test for every two years.
 As an FAA Part 107 certified drone pilot, I also hold the necessary waiver to conduct commercial flight operations at night, nationwide.
 I fully understand and adhere to complicated airspace rules and FAA UAS regulations and manage a fleet of advanced, professional-grade, and broadcast quality drones.
 Having flown drones for years, my cumulative flight operations experience exceeds hundreds of miles and flight hours logged, all without any injuries, incidents, or accidents—ever; nonetheless, all flight operations are insurable up to $25 million dollars.
 In the event of questions, direct access to industry leaders, FAA resources, and other expert contacts is just a phone call away.
 I am also a Representative with the FAA Safety Team (FAASTeam) as a DronePro to help establish a positive safety culture within the aviation community.
 My work has been featured in print, television, and in documentaries; I am available for commercial marketing projects, events, real estate, inspections, as well as search and rescue missions.